eligundry/eligundry.com/11ty/src/blog/adhd.md

 at time!?"
 As it turns out, it was one of the first things my mom noticed and brought up to my pediatrician that diagnosed my ADHD.

-> "I recognized the hyper focus when you were 6 and you could do Legos for hours.
+> I recognized the hyper focus when you were 6 and you could do Legos for hours.
 It was such a contrast to how active
-> you were"
+> you were

 Without this hyper focus, I would not be the (somewhat) successful developer I am today.
 I'm only as good as I am because I spent so many hours outside of school teaching myself to code.
 If I was neurotypical, I probably would not